devdimitrijes/devdimitrijes/README.md

 • Young Web developer from Serbia focusing on creating projects for clients!

-• I also enjoy making personal projects like web applications and websites.
+• Also, I enjoy making personal projects like web applications and websites.

+• I have basic experience with 3D modeling in Blender, including several small projects.

 • Technologies I'm using: